About this listing

 FAQ: Parking?
 There is FREE & EASY parking right in front of the house with the use of my city parking pass (which is free to you.
 Just return it to avoid the replacement fee.
 And note there is street sweeping once a week.
 Thurs 10am-noon one side, then Fri the other).
 All area hotels charge for parking-- $25-40 per night-- so my safe-free parking is quite the deal!

 FAQ: Can I have visitors?
-I prefer not.
-If you have a friend who wants to visit and spend the night, the second person fee would kick in.
+No. Only the number of people on your receipt should ever be on this property.
+If you have a friend who wants to spend the night, the second person fee would kick in.
 (You can settle this with me directly but please notify me in advance.
 I can sometimes get an extra parking pass for your friend if I know before you arrive.
 I will do this for free, but please pay the extra person fee upon checkin.)

 FAQ: Can I bring a dog?
 I've started approving this for very short term stays only.
 Often it's more about my dogs versus yours (they're so friendly they want to play play play.)
 There is a $15 per night fee (payable upon arrival), and you must discuss this at the time of booking where you describe your dog and disposition.
 It'd be easier for me to deny this but as I have two rescues myself, I know how challenging it can be to find affordable places that allow dogs.
 Just, please, don't leave them caged in the room all day long.
 This city, especially West Hollywood, is surprising in how many places you can bring your dog.
 It shocked me.
 My bank, nail place, barber, hardware store— and of course any restaurant with a patio.